-Step 3: connect the camera to the computing device via the connection cable Option 2: EYEPIECE If your microscope doesn't have a c-mount you can also attach the camera to the eyepiece.
+Option 2: EYEPIECE If your microscope doesn't have a c-mount you can also attach the camera to the eyepiece.
 Step 1: unscrew the protective cap of the camera Step 2: remove one eyepiece from your microscope Step 3: attach the camera.
 Note that depending on your microscope model a different adapter (included) might be needed.
 Make sure the camera sits straight after the installation.
-Step 5: connect the camera to the chosen computing device via the supplied cable.
-2. CALIBRATION What you will need: microscope, mounted camera, USB-cable, and your device of choice logged into our Android App or WebApp respectively In order to be able to correctly calculate the concentration, the camera must be calibrated for the used microscope and magnification.
+Step 5: connect the camera to the computer or iPad via the supplied cable.

+2. CALIBRATION What you will need: microscope, mounted camera, USB-cable, your device of choice logged into our WebApp.
+In order to be able to correctly calculate the concentration, the camera must be calibrated for the used microscope and magnification.
 If there is no change in the magnification and the same microscope is used, this only has to be done the first time.
 Otherwise, the calibration must be repeated because the saved calibration factor is no longer correct.
 For a video tutorial on how to calibrate the microscope camera please scan the QR-code below.